NaifZaghmout/Snake-Game/README.md

--  Welcoming massage with the instruction about how to play.
+    Welcoming massage with the instruction about how to play:

    ![Welcoming massage with the instruction about how to play](assets/images/welcome-massage.png).

--  If user choice 'y' the game will start.
+   If user choice 'y' the game will start:

    ![If user choice 'y' the game will start](assets/images/playing.png).

--  If a user lose it will show 'Game Over' and ask if the user wants to play again or not.
+   If a user lose it will show 'Game Over' and ask if the user wants to play again or not:

    ![If a user lose it will show 'Game Over' and ask if the user wants to play again or not](assets/images/game-over.png).

 --------------------------------------------------------------